By: Catherine H. Knott, Ph.D.

-Are you stuck trying to figure out what to give your child with Asperger’s for a birthday or holiday gift?
-Wondering whether, if you give your child more gifts related to his or her passion, you are just encouraging traits that cause trouble for him or her in school?
+Are you stuck trying to figure out what to give your child or teen with Asperger’s for a birthday or holiday gift?
+Wondering whether if you give your child more gifts related to his or her passion, you are just enabling traits causing trouble for him or her in school?

 Relax.
 Birthdays and holidays are not the time to try to fix other people.
-These celebrations are all about unconditional love – appreciating people for who they are now, regardless of the world’s expectations.
-And as parents we all know how to do that, because no matter how difficult or problematic our children appear to others, and no matter how exhausted we are at the end of the day, we still love our children just the way they are.
-So take a deep breath and do something that may prove surprisingly rewarding – give them what they ask for, as long as it is age-appropriate, within your budget, and represents positive rather than negative values (e.g. don’t give video games which glorify violence).
-And then go one step farther, even if it seems like a monumental task.
-Give them the gift of your time and understanding, because to your child, even a teenager, that is the best gift of all.
+These celebrations are all about unconditional love – appreciating people for who they are regardless of the world’s expectations.
+As parents we all know how to do that, because no matter how difficult or problematic our children appear to others, and no matter how exhausted we are at the end of the day, we still love our children just the way they are.

 This task is not as daunting as it may seem.
-Think about your child’s passion for a while, and you will find that you can find an interest of your own in some aspect of it.
+Think about your child’s passion for a while.
+Chances are you will find some of your own interests in a different form.
 For instance, if you are an artist, you might paint landscapes for the dinosaurs, or pictures including medieval architecture.
-If you are interested in languages, then you can learn how computer languages are similar to and different from languages that we speak.
-Or perhaps you have a collection of stamps or coins or travel souvenirs; you could focus on collecting these items from countries where different types of crocodiles live (did you know that there are 23 different crocodilian species?).
-Well, you get the point.
+If you are interested in languages, then you can learn how computer languages differ from languages we speak.
+Or perhaps you have a collection of stamps or coins or travel souvenirs; you could focus on collecting these items from countries where different types of crocodiles live–did you know that there are 23 different crocodilian species?
+Be creative and have fun sharing interests.

 Discerning true needs and wants: giving the right gifts to your child and yourself.

 How should you discern the true nature of your child’s passionate interests, before you go shopping?
-Spend time, even just fifteen minutes a day for two or three days, relaxing with a cup of tea or coffee while you sit near your child and quietly observe how he or she spends the time pursuing these interests.
+Spend time, even just fifteen minutes a day, sitting near your child and quietly observing how he or she spends time pursuing these interests.
 What does he or she focus on?
-Remembering that children with Asperger’s syndrome are often visually oriented, be alert to visual images which seem to please your child.
-If your child likes cars, for instance, and uses the computer to access images, is it the mechanical design of the cars, or comparing their relative speeds in races, or the landscapes that the cars travel through in video games that are most exciting?
+Remembering that children with autism are often visually oriented.
+Be alert to visual images which seem to please your child.
+If your child likes cars, for instance, and uses the computer to access images, is it the mechanical design of the cars, comparing their relative speeds in races, or the landscapes that the cars travel through in video games that are most exciting?

-Sometimes the passionate focus seems to transfer inexplicably from one interest to another, but that might be the moment of insight for you – the moment when you can see what is similar between the two different topics.
+Sometimes the passionate focus seems to transfer inexplicably from one interest to another.
+By observing your child, you may see what is similar between the different interests.
 For example, a child successively interested in dinosaurs, crocodiles, sharks, and medieval knights might really be most interested in fierce defensive behavior and protective armor.
-A teenage girl interested in Queen Elizabeth the First, National Velvet and horseback riding, and women explorers and scientists might be seeking stories of female empowerment.
-Remember that you can always ask your child directly what he or she most wants.
-Children with Asperger’s like life to be predictable, even, or perhaps especially, during the celebration times such as holidays.
+A teenage girl interested in Queen Elizabeth, National Velvet and horseback riding, and women explorers and scientists might be seeking stories of female empowerment.

-Then consider your own needs carefully.
-If time for solitary relaxation and creative self-expression are high on your list, perhaps you can connect with your child and his or her interest by taking time to use your art to create images related to his or her interest area.
-If you need to get out more, perhaps scheduling some field trips to explore your child’s passionate interest in a topic, while allowing your child the choice of where to go, would create a happy time for both of you.
-Just planning the trips can be a source of conversation and contentment.
-Finding time to browse in a bookstore when family members have gift cards enabling each person to choose a favorite book or two is a favorite activity in our family.
-Take a few moments for yourself for silent relaxation, and after you’ve allowed the thoughts to settle, write down your needs, and prioritize them.
+If time for solitary relaxation and creative self-expression are high on your list, perhaps you can connect with your child by using your art to create images related to his or her interest areas .
+If you need to get out more, schedule some field trips to explore your child’s passions.
+Just planning trips can be a source of conversation and contentment.
+Finding time to browse in a bookstore enabling each person to choose a favorite book or two is a cherished activity in our family.
+Take a few moments, allow your thoughts to settle, then write your needs.
+Prioritize them.
 What gift can you give yourself that is also a gift to your child?

-Remember that the objective of giving these gifts, and the real goal of birthday celebrations and the holidays, is to open the channels of unconditional love, and to share that love through communication in a spirit of celebration, and new understanding.
+Remember: the real goal of birthday celebrations and holidays is opening the channels of unconditional love, and to share that love through communication and understanding.